The Best French Press Coffee Makers of 2019

 Bodum do really make consistent, and beautiful products, however, the Espro Press has a slight edge.

 The dual micromesh screen and patented gasket provide a superior 4-minute cup of coffee in comparison to the competition.
 That being said, each of the other four entrants in this list offers excellent value for the money.

 Plus, when using James Hoffmann’s French press method, the other, more traditional models are better because the technique renders the need for the extra filtration mechanisms moot.

 You already know a lot about this fascinating brewing device.
 Here are a few other things to consider before you pick your new model:

-Among the best French press coffee makers, you’ll find models of two materials—glass or stainless steel.
+Among the top French press coffee makers, you’ll find models of two materials—glass or stainless steel.